cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -experimental.blocks-storage.tsdb.backfill-dir
   [backfill_dir: <string> | default = "backfill_tsdb"]

-  # Maximum accepted sample age by backfilling.
+  # Maximum accepted sample age by backfilling beyond what is already possible
+  # when disabled.
 0 disables it.
-It should be in
-  # hours and align with 24h.
+It should be in hours and align with 24h.
   # CLI flag: -experimental.blocks-storage.tsdb.backfill-max-age
   [backfill_max_age: <duration> | default = 0s]